felleg/MarioNintendo-Complete-Works/README.md

 If there's one thing you should notice, it's that even after all these years, I still use Paint for just about everything.

 I have used this CD title from 2008 to 2010.
+Its file name was `!udderTitle.png` because I had copied the file structure from a file I had downloaded on the FFR Simfile Database (Udderdude's {Rose} Remastered).
+I had not realized that "udder" in the filename referred to someone else's username, and so I lugged that CD title around with no second thought!
 Pretty much no one knew about the existence of this CD title, because I never submitted songs to public packs at the time.
 I made the songs available as downloads in the description of my YouTube videos.
 At that time, I was mostly making simfiles for myself, since I did not know how to get them accepted into the FFR R1 engine (see the song named Submission Rules).
 I am very nostalgic